How to Steal from a Dentist.

 Busting Other Embezzlement Myths

-This is perhaps supported by a false feeling of security in thinking that checks, credit cards, and other forms of payment are “safe harbors”.
+This is perhaps supported by a false belief that checks, credit cards, and other forms of payment are “safe harbors”.

 Fact is, dishonest employees can target all forms of payments